NanoComp/meep/doc/docs/Python_User_Interface.md

 **`amplitude` [`complex`]**
 —
-An overall complex amplitude multiplying the the current source.
+An overall complex amplitude multiplying the current source.
 Default is 1.0.

 **`amp_func` [`function`]**
 —